 Phoebe is a first generation college graduate from Largo, Florida.
 After receiving her B.S. in Chemistry from the University of South Florida, she worked in industry for four years as an Associate Chemist for a pharmaceutical production company.
-She relocated to New Orleans and went on to complete her Ph.D. in Analytical Chemistry at the University of New Orleans (UNO) under Matthew A. Tarr.
-After earning her doctorate degree, Phoebe worked as a Visiting Professor at the University of Texas at San Antonio in the Chemistry department.
-She served two years as a Postdoctoral Research Assistant under Christopher Hendrickson in the Ion Cyclotron Resonance Program at the National High Magnetic Field Laboratory.
-In the end, Phoebe could no longer resist being away from New Orleans and ended up back at UNO in August 2017 working as a Research Faculty in the Department of Chemistry.
+She relocated to New Orleans and completed her Ph.D. in Analytical Chemistry at the University of New Orleans (UNO) under Matthew A. Tarr.
+After earning her doctorate, Phoebe worked as a Visiting Professor at the University of Texas at San Antonio in the Chemistry department under Dr. Heather Shipley.
+She served two years as a Postdoctoral Research Assistant under Christopher Hendrickson in the Ion Cyclotron Resonance Program at the National High Magnetic Field Laboratory at Florida State University.
+In the end, Phoebe could no longer resist being away from New Orleans and ended up back at UNO in August 2017, working as a Research Faculty in the Department of Chemistry.
 Phoebe started as an Assistant Professor at the University of New Orleans Department of Chemistry in August 2019.

 Originally from Puerto Rico, Yanila is studying chemistry at the University of New Orleans (UNO).
 She joined the Zito group in Spring 2020 as an undergraduate researcher and worked on targeted analyses of persistent organic pollutants in fish tissue.
-She will continue her career path in the Zito lab starting this fall as a PhD student.
-Yanila’s love for science for started when she was a young girl.
+She will continue her career path in the Zito lab as a Ph.D. student for the next few years.
+Yanila’s love for science started when she was a young girl.
 Her uncle would include her in chemistry experiments in his backyard, which fueled her curiosity about the world.
 She came to UNO as an exchange student, where she found great research opportunities, and ultimately decided to transfer her credits to stay in Louisiana.
 She has experience with materials chemistry and is now interested in learning techniques and instruments related to analytical chemistry.
-When Yanila is not in the lab or studying for classes, she loves to spend time outdoors and eating the delicious New Orleans cuisine.
+Yanila has experience conducting research in foreign countries and is an expert in instrumental troubleshooting.
+When Yanila is not in the lab or studying for classes, she loves to spend time outdoors and eat delicious New Orleans cuisine.